 In rural Mercer County is the Old Mud Meetinghouse, an 1800 Dutch Reform church building.
 Tours are by appointment; call the Harrodsburg Historical Society after 1 p.m. at (859) 734-5985 to arrange a guided tour.

 Where leaders lived.
 South of Lexington via Interstate 75 (or the historic Valley View Ferry off KY 169) is White Hall State Historic Site.
 (859) 623-9178.
 This elegant Italianate mansion built around 1799 was ahead of its time on such matters as indoor plumbing and central heating.
 Just as interesting is the story of its owner, Cassius Marcellus Clay, an outspoken emancipationist, newspaper publisher and Minister to Russia.
-Open Wednesday through Sunday, April 1 through Labor Day.
+Open Wednesday through Sunday, April 1 through October 31.
 Call for hours.
 Admission charged.
 Nearby, between Richmond and Winchester, is another replica of a pioneer fort.
 Fort Boonesborough State Park (859) 527-3131, replicates the frontier outpost settled by Daniel Boone in 1775.
-Open daily from May through October.
-Open Friday through Sunday in the winter.
+Open Wednesday through Sunday, April through October 31.
+Admission charged.
 Winchester's Main Street is a charming example of a 19th-century commercial district.
 The Holly Rood Clark Mansion, built in 1813 for Kentucky's 12th governor, James Clark, is open by appointment.
 (859) 745-6664

 Civil War camp and cemetery.
 Past Nicholasville off US 27, south of Lexington, is Camp Nelson Civil War Site.
 Camp Nelson was a large base of operation for the Union army, particularly as a recruiting center for African-American soldiers.
 Thousands of Kentucky slaves joined Union forces, and after Emancipation, thousands of African-American families received official documents of freedom at this spot.
 More than 4,000 Civil War casualties are buried in Camp Nelson National Cemetery.
 (859) 881-5716